YvettePW/Book-eCommerce/README.md

+# e-Commerce Book Store with Favorites Page and Cart

-# Getting Started with Create React App
+This is a Create React App project.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+The project is a website with bootstrapped cards that contain the descriptions and images of books.
+Favorites can be chosen by pressing the red heart button.
+The favorites will appear on the Favorites page.
+Items from the products page can also be added to the Cart for purchase.
+Dollar amounts will appear in the cart.<br><br/>
+This project needs to be improved so that items can also be added from favorites to the cart, not just from the products page to the cart.

 ## Available Scripts